Jumia: Logistics

-Jumia has a logistics network, which includes among its physical locations over 20 warehouses and more than 1,300 drop-off stations and pick-up stations, located across Jumia’s 11-country market, including remote areas.
-In 2020, Jumia announced that its logistics service is now available for use by third parties who wish to leverage its network, technology and expertise for last-mile deliveries across 11 countries in Africa.
+Jumia has a logistics network, which includes among its physical locations warehouses, drop-off stations and pick-up stations.
+In 2020, Jumia announced that its logistics service was available for use by third parties for last-mile deliveries across 11 countries in Africa.

-In August 2021, Jumia partnered with modern eco-friendly mobility company, Solar Taxi to provide affordable and eco-friendly delivery of online orders for consumers in Ghana as the company looks to achieve a fully green footprint through the use of clean and sustainable renewable energy.

-In November 2022, Jumia announced that it will be scaling back its logistics-as-a-service offering and will only be available in 3 countries (Nigeria, Ivory Coast and Morocco).
-Jumia Prime will also be suspended.
+In November 2022, Jumia announced that it would be scaling back its logistics and would only be available in three countries (Nigeria, Ivory Coast and Morocco).
+Jumia Prime was also suspended.

+In May 2024, Jumia launched an integrated warehouse in Nigeria, consolidating its operations and expanding storage capacity.
+In June 2024, Jumia opened a warehouse in Morocco.

 Payment

 In December 2021, Jumia launched a payment service provider (PSP), JumiaPay in Egypt upon regulatory approval.
 The PSP came as part of Jumia’s strategic partnership with the National Bank of Egypt, with an objective of facilitating online payments as well as the distribution of various digital and financial services.

+In May 2024, Jumia Nigeria launched two new Buy Now, Pay Later partnerships with Easybuy and CredPal, aimed at expanding Nigerian consumers' access to Jumia's marketplace, conveniently allowing them to make purchases and spread their payments over a set period.
+In the same month, JumiaPay Egypt and Contact expanded their partnership to provide various payment methods, facilitating the online purchasing process for customers.

+Advertising

+In 2019, Jumia opened up its e-commerce platform to brands and corporate organisations to advertise because its platform is one of the most visited in Nigeria and Africa.

+Jumia Advertising ranked third (and first in Africa) in Digital Ad Revenue Growth in 2022 in the world's top 10 fast-growing digital advertising players, by e-marketer - Inside Intelligence.

+In 2023, Jumia Advertising launched programmatic Ads, offering opportunities for brands and businesses to grow in Africa.